TomilolaSode/Snake-Ladders/README.md

-You will find the playable game in the Snakes & Ladders Folder.
+You will find the playable game in the Snakes and Ladders Folder.
 I hope you have fun.